paissaheavyindustries/Telesto/README.md

 `"position": { "coords": "world", "x": "${_ffxiventity[DEADBEEF].x} + 10", "y": "${_ffxiventity[DEADBEEF].y}", "z": "${_ffxiventity[DEADBEEF].z}" }`

-Or if you just want to latch something onto a game object, you can just specify its ID or name:
+Or if you just want an easy way to latch something onto a game object, you can just specify its ID or name:

 `"position": { "coords": "entity", "id": "DEADBEEF" }`
 `"position": { "coords": "entity", "name": "My'anime Char'name" }`